ashnarasheedDev/Terraform-module-ec2-instance/README.md

 Creating a Terraform module for resources allows you to encapsulate the configuration and reuse it across different projects or environments.
 Here's an example of how you can create a Terraform module for an EC2 instance

+### Pre-requisites:

+1. IAM Role (Role needs to be attached on terraform running server)
+2. knowledge about AWS services especially VPC, EC2 and IP Subnetting.
+3. Terraform and its installation.

 > <b><i>Step by step method</i></b>